 • The Committee shall discuss with management and the Independent Auditors the effect of regulatory and accounting initiatives, as well as off-balance sheet structures, if any, on the Company’s financial statements.

-• The Committee shall develop and recommend to the Board a code of ethics for the senior financial and executive officers (the “Code”), and review and discuss with management the Code and any other relevant codes or portions thereof insofar as they relate to or govern accounting, financial reporting, auditing or fraud or related compliance policies (including the Company’s Insider Trading Policy, which the Committee shall have responsibility for).
-The Committee shall (i) regularly receive reports from management regarding compliance with the Code and any other relevant codes or portions thereof insofar as they relate to or govern accounting, financial reporting, auditing or fraud or related compliance policies (including the Company’s Insider Trading Policy) and the procedures established to monitor compliance, (ii) review and approve requests for waivers of the foregoing and (iii) promptly disclose any waivers of the foregoing that are granted as required by law, regulation or listing standards.
-The Corporate Governance and Nominating Committee shall assume the foregoing responsibilities with respect to any code of business conduct and ethics for directors or for all employees except insofar as portions thereof relate to or govern accounting, financial reporting, auditing or fraud or related compliance policies (including the Company’s Insider Trading Policy).
+• The Committee shall develop a code of ethics for the senior financial and executive officers (the “Code”), and review and discuss with management the Code and any other relevant codes or portions thereof insofar as they relate to or govern accounting, financial reporting, auditing or fraud or related compliance policies (including the Company’s Insider Trading Policy, which the Committee shall have responsibility for).
+The Committee shall (i) regularly receive reports from management regarding compliance with the Code and any other relevant codes or portions thereof insofar as they relate to or govern accounting, financial reporting, auditing or fraud or related compliance policies (including the Company’s Insider Trading Policy) and the procedures established to monitor compliance; (ii) review and approve requests for waivers of the foregoing; and (iii) promptly disclose any waivers of the foregoing that are granted as required by law, regulation or the NYSE rules.

 • The Committee shall evaluate its own performance and reassess the adequacy of this Charter at least annually in such manner as it deems appropriate, and report the results thereof, including any recommendations for change, to the Board.

 • The Committee shall have the authority to engage, without having to seek Board approval, independent counsel and other advisors, as it determines necessary to carry out its duties.